Tuhin-Patel-Personal-Projects/SpoonsApp/README.md

 5-18-2022: Fixed an issue where the user could still collect multiple rows in the TaskViews after pressing Submit.
 Also corrected an issue with the
 TaskViews where thee presence of the Select/Submit buttons removed the Back button.
 Lastly, added function to the "View To-Do List" button by having it bring up a list of all the tasks currently placed there.

+5-19-2022: Added functionality to the to-do list view that lets the user mark tasks as done so that they can be removed from the view.